Grand Duke Nicholas Nikolaevich of Russia (born 1856): Eastern Front

 After the Great Retreat of the Russian army, the Chief of the General Staff Nikolai Yanushkevich, with the full support of the Grand Duke Nicholas, ordered the army to devastate the border territories and expel the "enemy" nations within.
 The Russian authorities launched pogroms against German populations in Russian cities, massacred Jews in their towns and villages and deported 500,000 Jews and 250,000 Germans into the Russian interior.
 On 11 June 1915, a pogrom began against Germans in Petrograd, with over 500 factories, stores and offices looted and mob violence unleashed against Germans.
-The Russian military leadership regarded Muslims, Germans and Poles as traitors and spies, while Jews were considered political unreliables.
+The Russian military leadership regarded Muslims, Germans and Poles as traitors and spies, while Jews were considered politically unreliable.

 As a result of his failure, the tsar removed the Grand Duke as commander of the Russian armed forces on 21 August 1915 and took personal command.

 The Caucasus

 Upon his dismissal, the grand duke was immediately appointed commander-in-chief and viceroy in the Caucasus (replacing Count Illarion Vorontsov-Dashkov).
 While the grand duke was officially in command, General Nikolai Nikolaevich Yudenich was the driving figure in the Russian Caucasus Army, so the grand duke focused on the civil administration.
 Their opponent was the Ottoman Empire.
 While the grand duke was in command, the Russian army sent an expeditionary force through to Persia to link up with British troops.
 Also in 1916, the Russian army captured the fortress town of Erzerum, the port of Trebizond and the town of Erzincan.
 The Turks responded with an offensive of their own.
-Fighting around Lake Van swung back and forth, but ultimately proved inconclusive.
+Fighting around Lake Van shifted repeatedly, but ultimately proved inconclusive.

 It is reported that, while visiting the garrison of Kostroma he met Said Nursi, a famous Muslim cleric who was a prisoner of war.
-Because of Nursi's disrespectful attitude (he refused to greet the grand duke first saying that the faithful were more senior than infidels), the grand duke gave an order to execute him.
+Because of Nursi's disrespectful attitude (he refused to greet the grand duke first, saying that the faithful were more senior than infidels), the grand duke gave an order to execute him.
 But after seeing Nursi's devotion to his religion during his last prayer, the grand duke changed his mind and amnestied Nursi.
 However, nothing in the Grand Duke's record suggests that he would have even considered such a war crime.
 At the time he was urging the tsar to set up colleges for training Muslim clerics so they would not have to study abroad.

 Nicholas tried to have a railway built from Russian Georgia to the conquered territories with a view to bringing up more supplies for a new offensive in 1917.
 But, in March 1917, the tsar was overthrown and the Russian army began slowly to fall apart.